ncats/translator-workflows/OrangeQ2_GO_Functional_Similarity/README.md

 --------

 *Note that the subqueries above can be parameterized in any number of ways in their implementation (e.g. select specific taxa  for cross-species expansion, facet on a MF or BP or CC subset of GO annotations, set different threshholds for GO-based similarity, selecting different knowledge sources or routes to retrieve a particular data type).
-Different combinations of parameters can be explored using different notebooks in this directory*
+Different combinations of parameters can be explored using different notebooks in this directory.*